 Donkeys also eat weeds and brush that other livestock will not eat.

-- Donkeys require a farrier but typically not as often as horses (some do) and they rarely need shoes.
-But a farrier is VERY important!
+- Donkeys require a farrier!
+A farrier is VERY important!
 They must have regular trims.
 A donkey with unstable and hurting feet will NOT be an effective guardian.

 They rarely require de-worming as long as you have enough land.
 I typically only chemically de-worm rescues I take in for rehabilitation and training.
 The rest of my herd is on a mild herbal deworming system.

 Note: Please keep in mind I am talking about standard donkeys here.
 12 hh at least.
 They tend to make the best guardians in my experience.
 Never mini donkeys unless your predators are foxes or raccoons breaking into your chickens.
 They are too small to be effective against canines.

 Also Note: I’m talking about non-breeding jennies (female donkeys) or geldings (castrated males) Breeding animals require more time and cost more to feed.
-Jacks are to unpredictable to be guardians.
+Most Jacks are too unpredictable to be guardians.

 Why do donkeys make good guards?

-Donkeys also tend to be more fight than flight and they are naturally aggressive to canines they don’t know.
+Donkeys tend to be more fight than flight and they are naturally aggressive to canines they don’t know.
 This makes them good guards.
 I’ve watched many donkeys stand up to dogs at the fence line.
 They posture, stomp and may bray.
 Those dogs did not want to enter my pastures.
-Because Donkeys are herd animals they will naturally stay with livestock, unlike a LGD that will likely sleep all day in the barn and may or may not go out to the grazing areas at night.
+Because Donkeys are herd animals, they will naturally stay with livestock, unlike a LGD that will probably sleep all day in the barn and may or may not go out to the grazing areas at night.

 When a Guardian Donkey attacks a predator, it can be very aggressive, using their teeth and hooves.
 Most predators try to get out when the donkey comes charging through.